DanielRyder/Portfolio/README.md

 -----

 ## Internet of Things 3rd Year Module: Wireless Robot (2019)
-This project used C++ and an ESP32 to remotely control the robot using a browser application that was connected to to a hotspot that the ESP32 was hosting.
+This project used C++ and an ESP32 to remotely control a robot using a browser application that was connected to to a hotspot that the ESP32 was hosting.

 [![](http://img.youtube.com/vi/W7kPh1Rfnyw/0.jpg)](http://www.youtube.com/watch?v=W7kPh1Rfnyw "Internet of Things: Wireless Robot")